10 Must-Eat Food in Taiwan

 This dish is a ravishing Chinese-style sandwich with two primary modules: the softest, pillowy steamed buns and the juiciest, most tender braised pork belly chunks.
 Other additions include suan chai (pickled mustard greens), coriander leaves, coarsely chopped peanuts and a tantalizing chili dip.

 Horrified by the name of the dish?
 Don't be!
 This one of a kind delicacy is made using pork blood, cooked sticky rice and homemade soy broth before being shaped into cuboids.
-It is served hot and steamy on a stick and coated generously with peanut flour.
+It is served hot and steamy on a stick and coated generously with crushed peanuts.

 taiwan Pig Blood Cake